StavrosV28/landing-page/README.md

-# landing-page
+# landing-page test

-testing something out...
+Recreating a simple landing page for a typical website.